Value-Sharing Bonus France 2026 (PPV): Ceilings, Exemptions and How to Set It Up

 Accounting Treatment#

-The PPV paid to employees is recorded in account 6411 "Salaires" (or equivalent staff cost account).
+The PPV paid to employees is recorded in account 6411 "Salaires" (or an equivalent staff cost account in the French general chart of accounts, PCG).
 CSG and CRDS are recorded in accounts 645x and are booked separately.
-The PPV is fully deductible from corporate taxable income as personnel costs, with no specific deductibility ceiling under corporate income tax or BIC.
+The PPV is fully deductible from corporate taxable income as personnel costs, with no specific deductibility ceiling under French corporate income tax (impot sur les societes) or under the BIC industrial and commercial profits regime.
 The non-deductible portion of CSG (2.90%) is not deductible for the employer; for the employee, the deductible CSG (6.80%) reduces taxable income.

 Practical Example: Paris SME with 25 Employees#